jbloewencolon/Phase-2-Project---Selling-Houses-in-Kings-County/README.md

 # The Business Problem

 King's County Realtors are interested in whether or not they should renovate homes before trying to sell.
 Specifically, they'd like to know how much adding a garage might affect price, and if so, what size of garage.
 They need the predictions within a couple days and data is limited!
+But without location data (location being key for real estate!), how accurate can any model really be?

 # Recommendations: